We have 48, 49% of Americans on food stamps, or is it 49 million on food stamps?

 Fixing the website will only delay the inevitable.

-Now it's important to remember why it was so important for Obama to promise repeatedly, if you like your health insurance and your doctor, you can keep it.
+Now, it's important to remember why it was so important for Obama to promise repeatedly: if you like your health insurance and your doctor, you can keep it.

-Cast your mind back to the ignominious collapse of Hillary care in 1994.
+Cast your mind back to the ignominious collapse of Hillary Care in 1994.

-Hillary care came out of the box in September 1993 to high public support, according to the early polls, and it did, by the way.
+Hillary Care came out of the box in September 1993 to high public support according to the early polls.

-Because the national polls in support of Hillary Hillary care were very, very high.
+And it was a source of great consternation among us because the national polls in support of Hillary Care were very, very high.

 But it wasn't a surprise.